Estate Planning and Taxation – An Overview

 Federal Estate Taxation

-Federal estate tax is based on the value of property in the taxable estate.
-Property is usually valued as of the date of death, and the taxable estate consists of all the decedent’s owned property less allowed costs, losses, deductions, and exclusions.
+The federal estate tax is based on the value of property in the taxable estate.
+Property is usually valued at the date of death, and the taxable estate consists of all the decedent’s owned property less allowed costs, losses, deductions, and exclusions.
+Not all estates require the filing of an estate tax return.
+This depends on whether the estate’s combined gross assets and prior taxable gifts exceeded a certain amount in a given year.
+For 2020, the estate tax is imposed if a person’s assets exceed $11,580,000 in value.
 Estate tax planning attempts to reduce potential estate tax liability by utilizing planning techniques to reduce either the amount of property in the taxable estate or to minimize the valuation of the property in the taxable estate.

-Typically, property is valued as of the date of death.
-However, if the estate is large enough, then the property may be valued six months after death so long as the estate is worth less at this later date.
+When an estate is large enough, then the property may be valued six months after the decedent’s death as long as the estate is worth less at this later date.
 This alternate valuation technique can become complicated in an agricultural context that may involve growing crops or bred livestock.
 Property that exists at death is valued at either the six-month mark or the date of sale, whichever is earlier.
 Property that did not exist at death is not part of the alternate valuation.

 The next planning technique used to reduce estate tax liability is the removal of certain property from the estate.
 The gross estate generally consists of property owned by the decedent, controlled by the decedent, and portions of joint tenancy property.